atomicobject/heatshrink/CONTRIBUTING.md

 heatshrink uses the [Lempel-Ziv-Storer-Szymanski][LZSS] algorithm for compression, with a few important implementation details:

-1. The compression and uncompression state machines have been designed to run incrementally - processing can work a few bytes at a time, suspending and resuming as additional data / buffer space becomes available.
+1. The compression and decompression state machines have been designed to run incrementally - processing can work a few bytes at a time, suspending and resuming as additional data / buffer space becomes available.